naerhy/snow-crash/level07/resources/README.md

 ## Walkthrough

-As usual, let's check if there are some files in the home directory.
+We check if there are some files in the home directory.

 ```bash
 level07@SnowCrash:~$ ls -la